mishe-schemmann/thingforward-io-site/source/blog/2016-11-22-getting-started-with-platformio-and-esp8266.html.markdown

   update     Update installed libraries
 ```

-Search is quite powerful, as it browses the Library catalog.
-For a web ui, go to [http://platformio.org/lib](http://platformio.org/lib) to see it only.
+Search is quite powerful as it browses the library catalogue.
+To view a web ui, go to [http://platformio.org/lib](http://platformio.org/lib).

-As an example, i wanted to simplyfy logging and found the [AdvancedSerial Library](https://github.com/klenov/advancedSerial).
+To give you just one example of its power: I wanted to simplfy logging in and found the [AdvancedSerial Library](https://github.com/klenov/advancedSerial).
 It is also available on PlatformIO:

 ```bash
 $ pio lib search advancedserial